piro0919/macopy/README.md

 # <img src="./assets/trayTemplate.png" alt="App icon" width="32" style="vertical-align: middle; margin-right: 8px;" /> Macopy

-> A minimal clipboard history tool for macOS with global shortcut support, tray control, and paste automation.
+> A minimal clipboard history tool for macOS — inspired by Clipy, optimized for speed and simplicity.

 ---

-**Macopy** is a simple and efficient clipboard manager tailored for macOS.
-Designed with focus on minimal UI and fast keyboard operation, Macopy helps you:
+**Macopy** is a fast, lightweight clipboard manager built specifically for macOS.
+Inspired by the simplicity of Clipy, Macopy strips away complexity to deliver just what you need:

-- 📋 Track recent clipboard items (text and image)
+- 📋 Capture recent clipboard items (text and images)
-- ⚡️ Quickly paste from history using a global shortcut
+- ⚡️ Paste instantly with a global shortcut
-- 🧠 Automatically detect the frontmost app and simulate paste
+- 🧠 Detect the active application and simulate paste automatically
-- 🧭 Tray icon for history access and setting control
+- 🧭 Access history and settings from the tray
-- 💾 Remembers window size between launches
+- 💾 Remembers window size and settings across sessions

 ---